 the ABA favored left-leaning jurists over conservative ones.
 Indeed, a

-released earlier this year purported to show that the ABA process tended to disfavor conservative jurists.
+study released earlier this year purported to show that the ABA process tended to disfavor conservative jurists.

 The ABA denies any bias or political considerations, however.
 The Obama administration resumed the vetting practice